majkinetor/au/DEVEL.md

 ./build.ps1
 ```

-## Publish

-Before publishing, edit the `NEXT` header in the `CHANGELOG.md` file and build the module.
-The publish procedure edits this file to set the latest version and get the release notes.
+Before publishing, edit the `NEXT` header in the `CHANGELOG.md` file to set the release notes and build the module.
+The publish procedure edits this file to change header name to the latest version.

 There is a switch parameter for each publishing platform:

 ```
 ./publish.ps1 -Github -PSGallery -Chocolatey
 ```

+Publishing procedure depends on number of environment variables.
+Rename `vars_default.ps1` to `vars.ps1` and set variables there to get them included.

 ## Clean